awsdocs/aws-cli-user-guide/doc_source/cli-configure-envvars.md

 `AWS_EC2_METADATA_DISABLED`
 Disables the use of the Amazon EC2 instance metadata service \(IMDS\)\.
 If set to true, user credentials or configuration \(like the Region\) are not requested from IMDS\.

+This environment variable will effect all AWS SDK commands that rely on the IMDS in addition to AWS CLI commands.

 [`AWS_MAX_ATTEMPTS`](cli-configure-files.md#cli-config-max_attempts)
 Specifies a value of maximum retry attempts the AWS CLI retry handler uses, where the initial call counts toward the value that you provide\.
 For more information on retries, see [AWS CLI retries](cli-configure-retries.md)\.